Healthy schools of the future

 Nuuk School: Outstanding Arctic architecture

-Replacing a number of run-down schools, the school will have capacity for 1,200 children, but will also serve as a cultural centre for the rest of Nuuk.
+The architecture of Nuuk School is dictated by the landscape and the unforgiving climate.
+Replacing a number of run-down schools, the schools will have capacity for 1,200 children, but will also serve as a cultural centre for the rest of Nuuk.
+Read about KHR Architecture's thinking behind the design of this unique building in this article.

 Better school buildings post corona

+The corona pandemic has impacted children’s schooling badly and required a string of stopgap measures.
 However, new schools are better designed for handling pandemics.
 This is the conclusion drawn by Marie Berg, who is responsible for new school construction in the Municipality of Gothenburg in Sweden.
+In addition, a Danish architect is proposing improvements that can equip schools for future pandemics.

 School building of the year: Gothenburg’s new sustainable landmark